 By: Leslie Pinkerton, Marketing Content Manager, 3/13/17

-We live in a world of complexity, one that has changed the way our buyers interact with our brand from one or two touch points, to several.
-This multi-channel approach has also increased the complexity of managing a brand across each of these distinct platforms, whether email, social, print, or otherwise.
+We live in a world of complexity, one that has changed the way our consumers interact with our brand from one or two touch points, to several.
+This multi-channel approach has also increased the complexity of managing a brand across each of these distinct platforms, whether email, social media, print, or otherwise.

-The #1 reason organizations struggle with multi-channel communications is poor content management.
-As a brand manager, you want every employee in your organization using approved, on-brand, compliant materials, because if they don’t, they risk your brand integrity or making legal/regulatory guideline mistakes.
+The #1 reason organizations struggle with multi-channel communications is poor content and brand asset management.
+As a brand manager, you want every employee in your organization using approved, on-brand, compliant materials, because if they don’t, they risk your brand equity and integrity or making legal/regulatory guideline mistakes.

 What is Brand Management?

-With so many people using the brand to communicate services across so many channels, it’s imperative to have a good foundation with clear guidelines.
-Brand managers are responsible for setting standards and providing guidance for anyone developing materials, both internal and external.
-This includes vendor partners, printers, and agencies acting as brand and marketing extensions of your department, and anyone internally who represents your brand.
+With so many people using the brand to communicate services to consumers across so many channels, it’s imperative to have a good foundation with clear brand guidelines.
+Brand managers are responsible for setting standards and providing guidance for anyone developing marketing materials, both internal and external.
+This includes vendor partners, printers, and agencies acting as brand and marketing extensions of your department, and anyone internally who represents your brand and your brand image.

 Why Brand Management Matters

-Brand management, ultimately, is a powerful component of strategic communications at any organization, helping to ensure the integrity of your company’s image and its brand promise in the world.
+Brand management, ultimately, is a powerful component of strategic communications at any company, helping to ensure the integrity of your company’s image and its brand promise in the world.

 If employees, partners and clients can’t find the right marketing piece they need, they may decide to go rogue and create their own.
-Proper brand management empowers teams to have easy access to the latest branded and approved materials, while maintaining full brand compliance.
+Strategic brand management empowers teams to have easy access to the latest branded and approved marketing materials, while maintaining full brand compliance.

 Reduced external expenses.

-Whether a flyer, a poster, an email campaign, or a Powerpoint, brand assets are a consistent need throughout organizations, especially those with global and distributed teams.
+Whether a flyer, a poster, an email campaign, or a Powerpoint presentation, brand assets are a consistent need throughout organizations, especially those with global and distributed teams.
 That’s quite a tall order for marketers with limited resources.

 By controlling brand management through a marketing on-demand solution, marketers can facilitate a reduction in costs by improving accessibility to marketing materials, empowering customization on the fly, while increasing brand awareness.
 Selecting specific vendors can further control cost.